Skip to content

 Agent memory that persists, structures, and connects

-Working memory, semantic memory, episodic memory, procedural memory, and preference memory - all structured, all queryable, all in one transactional system.
+Working memory, semantic memory, episodic memory, procedural memory, preference memory, and shared memory - all structured, all queryable, all in one transactional system.

 MEMORY TYPES

 Human cognition uses multiple memory systems.
 Agents benefit from the same separation.
-Spectron maps each memory type to structured storage with graph relationships and temporal awareness.
+Spectron maps each to structured storage with graph relationships and temporal awareness: working memory for active session context, semantic memory for facts and knowledge graphs, episodic memory for past interactions and outcomes, procedural memory for learned patterns and workflows, preference memory for user personalisation, and shared memory for multi-agent coordination.

 AUTONOMOUS UNDERSTANDING